 For my first big trip in 2019 I took the Farpoint 55, as it’s not too big to take as cabin luggage in the US and still forces me to limit the amount of baggage.
 It is also super-handy that it has a detachable daypack.
 But… it is still rather bulky, and within Europe there is no chance you can get it into the cabin.
 Experience also taught me that it is still inconveniently big when you travel in chicken buses.

 The Osprey Farpoint 40 is a better choice when you want to go smaller.
-But the equally compact Outbreaker Travel was my weapon of choice for the second long trip (in 2020), as it exactly meets the requirements for cabin luggage.
+But the equally compact Outbreaker Travel was my weapon of choice for the second long trip (in 2020), as the 35-liter version exactly meets the requirements for intercontinental cabin luggage (the 45 litre is good for US cabins even).
 It forces you to restrain yourself even more and pack up light.
 It doesn’t look sexy, is almost twice as expensive (around 200€) as the small Osprey, and I had to order it through an American postal address, but it was very convenient and sturdy.

 Additional stuff for your backpack: